landlordwales/guides/kitchen.md

 # Kitchen Guide

-Below is a guide that you may already be aware of however history has shown this is not always the case.

-Mould:
+### Mould

-To avoid mould wipe away water from worktops
+- wipe away water from worktops
-Ventilate the kitchen especially when cooking
+- ventilate the kitchen especially when cooking
+- use the extractor fan especially when cooking

-If mould develops soak kitchen roll in clear bleach and leave on the affected area for a few hours and then wipe clean
+If mould develops soak kitchen roll in clear bleach and leave on the affected area for a few hours and then wipe clean.

-Sink:
+### Sink

-To prevent costly repairs to kitchen units and doors Regularly check the kitchen units for signs of water leaks If leaks are observed contact your landlord
+To prevent costly repairs to kitchen units and doors

+- regularly check the kitchen units for signs of water leaks

-Oven:
+If leaks are observed contact your landlord immediately.

+### Oven

 To prevent costly repairs to the oven kitchen unit:

-Clean your oven every 6 to 12 months
+- Clean your oven every 6 to 12 months

-Extractor Fan:
+### Extractor Fan

 To ensure the extractor fan works efficiently:

-Replace the filters every 12 months
+- replace the filters every 12 months